Question: A few of the readers in my class just seem unable to stick with a book from beginning to end. What can I do to help them commit?

 Conferring allows us to know and nurture readers, one day, one book, one thoughtful conversation at a time.
 This we believe.

-This is the final post in our blog series, Tackling the Tricky Parts, dedicated to helping every teacher strengthen their conferring practice so every reader can thrive.
+This post is part of an ongoing blog series, Tackling the Tricky Parts, dedicated to helping every teacher strengthen their conferring practice so every reader can thrive.
 Past posts in the Tackling the Tricky Parts Series: